IneffablyAverage/mixed-messages/README.md

 ## How It Works

-"the quick brown fox jumps over the lazy dog" is the base sentance being used to assemble the unique messages
+"the quick brown fox jumps over the lazy dog" is the base sentance being used to assemble the unique messages within that sentance there are several word types that get swapped out:

+- adjective1 "quick"
+- adjective2 "brown"
+- noun1 "fox"
+- verb (past) "jumped"
+- positiononal preposition "over"
+- adjective3 "lazy"
+- noun2 "dog"

+within the js file you can find lists of adjectives, nouns, verbs, etc. that will be randomly selected to build the outbound message